olls/maze-interpreter-v2/README.md

 An interpreter for the Maze programming language, based on the description on the [Esolangs Wiki](http://esolangs.org/wiki/Maze).

 Maze is a language based on an ASCII art 'maze' for 'cars' (variables) to move around.
-The shape of your maze effectively describes the program flow and the branches the variables take.
+The shape of your maze describes the program flow and the branches the variables take.
 It makes a lot more sense if you look at an example, here is a partial recording of a Fibonacci program running:

 ![A Fibonacci program running with the interpreter.](http://oliverfaircliff.com/~olls/readme-imgs/maze-interpreter/fibo.gif)